sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 1/Start here.md

 🔎 Examine the crime scene and collect initial clues.
 🕵️‍♂️ Get to know the five key figures in Eleanor's life—each with their own secrets.
-📖 Analyze Eleanor’s unfinished manuscript and its eerie connection to the case.
+📖 Analyze Eleanor’s unfinished manuscript.
 🚪 Determine how the locked study might have played a role in her death.
 ⏳ Piece together a rough timeline of what happened between **8:00 PM - 10:00 PM**.